Approval Date: 2010-03-25

 a.
 Claims for loss of personal effects or damages to personal effects are the responsibility of the employee and should be made to the carrier.

 b.
 Loss of or damage to University equipment during travel must be reported to the Unit Head.
-Any claims should be made by the employee in consultation with the Unit Head and the Office of the Chief Risk Officer.
-Refer to the Off Campus Use of Equipment policy.
-For information on related insurance, refer to the Insurance Coverage - Property and Liability policy.
+Any insurance claims should be made by the employee in consultation with the Unit Head and the Office of the Chief Risk Officer.
+Refer to the Tangible Asset Administration and Insurance Coverage - Property and Liability policies and related procedures.
+If the equipment contained University information, see also the Procedure for Reporting Suspected Security Incidents.

 c.
 If an airline ticket is purchased using the University corporate travel card, then the employee should be aware of the benefits to be obtained for luggage delay and/or loss.